microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-05.md

 ## Approve your application for Microsoft Graph Data Connect

-1. Open a new browser window in private mode, go to your [Microsoft 365 admin center](https://admin.microsoft.com/), and sign in with your "admin" user.
+1. Open a new browser window in private mode, go to your [Microsoft 365 admin center](https://admin.microsoft.com/), and sign in with your **admin** user.

  > [!NOTE]
  > If you are not in your "admin" account, there will be an error with approval.
 You cannot self-approve your apps.